LailaMB/Pothole_Severity_Estimation/README.md

 ## Dataset
 For generating the training bounding boxes and segmentation masks, we annotate some of the  given images using Roboflow: https://roboflow.com/.
-The dataset is available in the Data folder.
+The dataset is available in the <code>  </code>.

-## Inference

 ## To run